garlab/salesforce-email/README.md

 # salesforce-email

-Check that email respect the Salesforce format.
+This package provides a validation function that check that the given email address is compatible with Salesforce.
-This follow [the salesforce format][1] for the local-part and [Mozilla regex][2] for the domain-part.
+It follows [the salesforce format][1] for the local-part and [Mozilla regex][2] for the domain-part of the email.

+Like Salesforce, it does not respect the [RFC 6532](https://tools.ietf.org/html/rfc6532) and will reject emails with accents and other special characters.

-It also rejects the comment blocks, for example john.doe@(comment)example.com, and john.doe@example.com(comment) are allowed by salesforce but rejected by this module.
+Unlike Salesforce, it does not accept comments; for example john.doe@(comment)example.com, and john.doe@example.com(comment) are allowed by salesforce but rejected by this module.

 ## Installation